khuedoan/blog/content/posts/overengineered-blog-deployment.md

 ## Project structure

-My [blog's source code](https://github.com/khuedoan/blog) looks like this (truncated for brevity):
-The [source code of my blog] looks like this (truncated for brevity):
+The [source code of my blog](https://github.com/khuedoan/blog) looks like this (truncated for brevity):

 ```sh
 .